haoxins/haoxins.github.io/archived-2022/programming-rust-2nd.md

 ```

 - When an integer arithmetic operation overflows,
-  Rust panics, in a debug build.
+  Rust panics, in a `debug` build.
-- In a release build, the operation wraps around:
+- In a `release` build, the operation wraps around:
   - it produces the value equivalent to the
     mathematically correct result modulo
     the range of the value.

+---

+- Rust uses the `char` type for single characters in isolation,
+  but uses the UTF-8 encoding for strings and streams of text.
+  - So, a `String` represents its text as a sequence of
+    UTF-8 bytes, __not__ as an array of characters.

 ------------------